solomonronald/smelly-list-api/smelly-list-api/README.md

 # Smelly List API - App

-Java - Spring Boot app for Smelly List REST API endpoints.
+Java - Spring Boot app for Smelly List HTTP API endpoints.

 ## Installation

+#### Setup Database
+Follow the steps [here](./../smelly-list-sql/README.md) to setup database & tables required for the app to run.

 #### Command Line
 Run the maven wrapper with following command in a terminal window: